28 Comments

 consideration should be given to possible explanations other than MSG

-1. Kurt A Mueller says:
+1. blank Kurt A Mueller says:

 Looks like I can’t reply with links to the many studies that refute the FORTY YEAR OLD study you just copied in its entirety because of naturesocietie’s moderation rules, so I’ll just say that was one of the many discredited studies, and more recent studies have shown that MSG doesn’t even cause nausea in normal doses, let alone brain lesions.